by Thad Presley

 Luckily it was mostly tasteless with a bitter after taste that only barely burned.
 “You disgust me.”
 The sergeant yelled, taking a step back and look down on the private as if he was seeing an alien slug for the first time.

 “Get on your puke eating feet.”
-The sergeant was now getting on a roll.
-“We have a real, honest to God, puke eater here.
+The sergeant was just getting on a good roll.
+“We have a real, honest to God, puke-eater here.
 Not in all my time, not in all the holy time of the immaculate Army have we ever had a puke eater in these hallowed ranks.”

 The platoon of sixty men waited to see what the sergeant would do next.

-“What should we do?
-Do you want him watching your back when the chips are down?
+“Let me ask you this.
+Do you men want a puke-eater watching your back when the chips are down?
 Do you want him walking the perimeter when you know all he thinks about it slurping puke?”

 The men give a sloppy, “No sergeant.”

-“You know that this maggot is going to run to CO and rat on us.
+“You know that this maggot, first thing, is going to run to CO and rat on us.
 Rat on you!!”
 The Sergeant let this sink into the heads of the men.
 “That’s right, he’s not going to tell on me.
 No, cause he can’t hurt me.
-He’s going to say ‘THEY made me eat puke.’
-Well, do you believe that?
+He’s going to say ‘THEY let him do it.
+They made me eat puke.’
+Well, lt me ask you this.
 Can anyone make YOU eat puke?”

 There was another, “No, Sergeant,” and this time it had grown in strength.

 “Hell, no, they can’t.
 There ain’t a man in this world that could make ME eat puke.
 I’d rather die than be a puke eating maggot.
 But, you were witness to this.
 You watched as this maggot licked puke and swallowed it.
-But, I tell you now, he’ll say to Captain Barrett.
+I tell you now, he’ll say to Captain Barrett.
 Through his sobs, he’ll tell them and swear that YOU let it happen.
-Both of these numb skulls aren’t worth the time it’s going to take to bury them and yet here we stand wasting the day on them.
+Both of these numb skulls aren’t worth the time it’s going to take to bury them and yet here we stand wasting the whole day on them.
 Private Dumbass Number One got himself killed by threatening and then attacking a killing machine known on this base and around the world as Section Eight.
 That’s right, I know all about my little nickname.
 But, Private Puke Eater here didn’t learn anything from his battle buddy’s stupid mistakes.
-He wanted to dance on the mine field that just took a life.
-He will now be dealt with in the same manner.”
+He wanted to dance in the mine field.
+He will now be dealt with in an expedited manner.”
 The sergeant wait a beat and began again, this time addressing the men eye to eye, one at a time.
 “But, it’s not ME who will suffer.
-To be honest I wouldn’t mind a vacation.
+To be honest, I wouldn’t mind a vacation.
 It’s YOUR asses that are on the line.
-Do you want a puke eater protecting your six out there when the shit hits the fan?”
+Do you want a puke eater lying to the powers that be about your character?
+Do you want im protecting your six out there when the shit hits the fan?”

 “Then, who wants to do something about it?”

 “I’ll do it.”
-Corporal Hicks, from Knoxville, who the Sergeant called Hicksville, stepped backwards, ran to the end of his rank and then around to the front.
+Corporal Hicks, from Knoxville, who the Sergeant called Hicksville, stepped backwards, looked left then right, and ran to the end of his rank and around to the Ape.

-“Good, at least we got one set of balls between the fifty-eight men standing here.”
+“At least we got one set of balls between the fifty-eight recruits standing here.”

 “About to be fifty-seven, sergeant,” Hicks said.

 A smile formed on The Ape’s face.
-“Then, get to it.”
+“Then, get to it, soldier.”

 Hick’s wasted no time in attending to his duty.
 “Turn around, Gerardo.”